oracle/weblogic-toolkit-ui/documentation/2.0/content/setup/quickstart/set-up-wktui-app.md

 - [WebLogic Deploy Tooling](https://github.com/oracle/weblogic-deploy-tooling) (WDT)
 - [WebLogic Image Tool](https://github.com/oracle/weblogic-image-tool) (WIT)

 Each release of the WKTUI application bundles the latest releases of these tools, however, you can check for updated versions between WKTUI releases by using the `Help` > `Check for WKT Tools Updates` menu item.
 If an update for one or both tools is available, a dialog box, like the following one, will be displayed.
 Click **Update Tool(s)**  to update the bundled tools.

 {{< img "Tools Update" "images/wkt-tools-update.png" >}}

 ### User Preferences

 WKTUI supports user preferences; that is, preferences that are specific to a user on a particular machine.
 To open the User Preferences dialog on Windows or Linux, use the `File` > `Preferences` menu item.
 On macOS, use the `WebLogic Kubernetes Toolkit UI` > `Settings` menu item.

 {{< img "User Preferences" "images/user-preferences.png" >}}

 Using this dialog, you have access to view and edit settings in the following areas:

 - `Proxy Configuration` – Change the proxy and no proxy settings for the network.
 - `GitHub API credential` - Specify a GitHub token (with no specific permissions required) that will be used to make GitHub requests and bypass the GitHub anonymous API request quota.
 - `Logging Configuration` – Change the logging level and log directory location.
 - `Startup Internet Connectivity Test Configuration` – Change the timeout on the Internet connection check.
 This is the same as the Request Timeout Seconds field.
 - `WebLogic Kubernetes Toolkit UI Introduction Configuration` – Change whether the introduction shows at application startup or not.

+Note that there may be one or two extra areas when running on Linux that allow you:
+- `Linux Disable Hardware Acceleration` - Change whether hardware acceleration is disabled.
+- `AppImage WKT Tools Configuration` - When running from the AppImage, allow you to specify a directory to use for updated WDT and WIT tool versions (since the AppImage executable cannot be updated directly).

 ### Explore WKTUI